Best practices for advanced scheduler features in Azure Kubernetes Service (AKS)

 Unlike tolerations, pods without a matching node selector can still be scheduled on labeled nodes.
 This behavior allows unused resources on the nodes to consume, but prioritizes pods that define the matching node selector.

 Let's look at an example of nodes with a high amount of memory.
 These nodes prioritize pods that request a high amount of memory.
 To ensure the resources don't sit idle, they also allow other pods to run.
 The following example command adds a node pool with the label hardware=highmem to the myAKSCluster in the myResourceGroup.
-All nodes in that node pool will have this label.
+All nodes in that node pool have this label.

 az aks nodepool add \ --resource-group myResourceGroup \ --cluster-name myAKSCluster \ --name labelnp \ --node-count 1 \ --labels hardware=highmem \ --no-wait